 When all the changes are taken together, there is a clear improvement in atmospheric temperature scores.
 These are shown below for 24-hour forecasts and 120-hour forecasts compared to ECMWF’s best estimate of temperature (the ‘analysis’ of temperature) throughout the atmosphere.

 Normalised change in temperature forecast root-mean-square (RMS) error, measured against own analysis, showing the impact of all wave-model-related changes, for combined winter and summer seasons.
 Cross-hatching indicates statistical significance at a confidence level of 95%.
-Blue areas indicate a reduction in RMS and hence a beneficial impact.
+Blue areas indicate a reduction in RMS error and hence a beneficial impact.

 Near-surface temperatures are improved as well, as can be seen in the plots below.

 Normalised change in two-metre temperature forecast root-mean-square (RMS) error, measured against own analysis, showing the impact of sea-state-dependent heat and moisture fluxes for the combined winter and summer seasons.
-Blue areas indicate a reduction in RMS and hence a beneficial impact.
+Blue areas indicate a reduction in RMS error and hence a beneficial impact.

 There are also positive effects on wave height forecasts compared to ECMWF’s analysis and to observations.